Home My Council Performance Performance Dashboard – April – October 2025

 “Work with partners to upgrade the access road to the Community Recycling Centre and waste transfer station in Leatherhead, giving customers a better experience when visiting the site”

-• Progress Overview: Officers are working with SCC highways team to finalise the design, costs and programme for the road upgrade works.
-Initial design works have been completed and trial pits have been undertaken to complete verification of design.
+- Progress Overview: As previously reported, officers are working with SCC highways team to finalise the design, costs and programme for the road upgrade works.
+Initial design works have been completed and trail pits have been undertaken to complete verification of design.
 Ecological and topological surveys have also been completed.
-Once design is completed the planning application can be prepared and submitted.
-Governance and PM protocols have also been agreed.
+Once design is completed the planning application can be submitted.
+Governance and Project Management protocols have also been agreed.

 “Implement the agreed strategic direction for the Materials Recovery Facility”